 This week we feel especially privileged to do the work that we do.
 A brief post by our senior editor about the decision-making behind this week's show and why it matters to us.

 More than 500 people witnessed a thoughtful exchange between two people who come at the abortion issue from decidedly different perspectives.
 What they heard was a civil exchange based upon mutual respect.
-As one listener points out, it has a lot to do with the way Krista framed the conversation:

 Listen to our tracks from this late-night Sufi jam session in a studio barely a block away from the tourist-filled Hippodrome and Hagia Sofia in Istanbul.